TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/Report.md

 #### Ideas for Future work

-- First of all, maybe switch to multiple agents like described in version 2 of this project could speed-up training due to getting experience in parallel.
+- First of all, maybe switch to multiple agents like described in version 2 of this project could speed-up training due to getting experience in parallel and therefore a larger replay buffer is possible.

 - In the notes to the `Benchmark Implementation` from the udacity project, several other algorithms like TRPO, TNPG or D4PG are mentioned to be more stable and to achieve better performance in this project.